t-matic/case-study-battery-optimization/README.md

-This repo contains a case study of optimizing battery stroage under ideal and simplyfied conditions as well as forecasting energy prices
+This repo contains a case study of optimizing battery stroage under ideal and simplyfied conditions as well as forecasting energy prices.
+You can find the notebook here https://github.com/t-matic/case-study-battery-optimization/blob/main/notebook/case_study.ipynb